openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Goals

 This enhancement aims to relieve the burden from managed service owners by providing a ready-made monitoring solution.
 Such a solution would encapsulate existing patterns already present in Platform Monitoring and User Workload monitoring.
-Furthermore, it will reduce the operational complexity of running a managed service since the Managed Tenant SREs will not need to familiarise themselves with a new monitoring stack for each managed service.
+Furthermore, it would reduce the operational complexity of running a managed service since the Managed Tenant SREs would not need to familiarise themselves with a new monitoring stack for each managed service.
-In future it can be used to allow customers to define their monitoring stacks.
+In future it could be used to allow customers to define their monitoring stacks.
 UWM could use it under the hood too.
-In details:
+In detail:

 * Provide a way for managed services to scrape metrics from their own services and from platform components into prometheus-compatible storage (from multiple namespaces).
 * Allow managed service owners to query metrics from their services and platform components from prometheus-compatible storage.